Coded Computing for Distributed Graph Analytics: Problem Setting

 \subsection{Problem Formulation}

-Our broader goal is to develop optimal schemes for allocation of subgraphs and computations to servers, and the optimal coding schemes for Shuffling in order to minimize the communication load for an allowed computation load $r$.
-However, we note that this problem even in the simplest case of $r=1$ and uncoded transmission in the Shuffling phase is NP-hard for general graphs~\cite{dahlhaus1992complexity}.
-Hence, we restrict our attention to random graphs and focus on the \textit{average} communication load.
+As illustrated in Fig. \ref{fig:ex}, the communication load during Shuffle phase depends on subgraph allocation, Reduce allocation, and Shuffle strategy.
+For an allowed computation load $r$, our broader goal is to minimize the communication load during Shuffle phase through efficient schemes for allocation of subgraphs and Reducers to servers and for \textit{coded} Shuffling of intermediate values among the servers.
 We consider a random undirected graph $\mathcal{G=(V,E)}$, where edges independently exist with probability $\Prob[(i,j)\in \mathcal{E}]$ for all $i,j \in \mathcal{V}$.
-Let $\mathcal{A}(r)$ be the set of all possible subgraph and computation allocations for a given computation load $r$ (as defined in the previous subsection).
-For a graph realization $G$ and an allocation $A\in \mathcal{A}(r)$, we denote by $L_{A}(r,G)$ the minimum (normalized) communication load (as defined in Definition \ref{commload}) over all feasible Shuffling coding schemes that enable each machine to compute all the Reduce functions assigned to it.
+Let $\mathcal{A}(r)$ be the set of all possible subgraph and Reduce allocations for a given computation load $r$ (as defined in the previous subsection).
+For a graph realization $G$ of $\mathcal{G}$ and an allocation $A\in \mathcal{A}(r)$, a coded Shuffling scheme is feasible if each server can compute all the Reduce functions assigned to it.
+We denote by $L_{A}(r,G)$ the minimum (normalized) communication load (as defined in Definition \ref{commload}) over all feasible Shuffling coding schemes that enable each server to compute all the Reduce functions assigned to it.\footnote{The uncoded Shuffling schemes are special cases of the coded Shuffling schemes and are thus included in the set of all feasible coded Shuffling schemes under consideration.} Hence, for a given realization $G$ of the random graph $\mathcal{G}$, the minimum communication load among all possible subgraph and Reduce allocations and feasible coded Shuffling schemes is as follows:

+\begin{remark} Partitioning of graphs in popular graph processing frameworks such as Pregel~\cite{malewicz2010pregel} is solely based on the vertex ID and not on the vertex neighborhood density.
+Furthermore, designing subgraph allocation, Reduce allocation and Shuffling schemes for characterizing the minimum communication load in (\ref{eg:compcommGSample}) is NP-hard in general.
+This is because for the case of computation load $r=1$, finding the minimum communication load is equivalent to finding the minimum $K$-cut over the graph, which is NP-hard for general graphs~\cite{dahlhaus1992complexity}.
+Additionally, existing heuristics for load balancing in distributed graph processing involve \textit{additional} steps such as migration of vertex files \textit{during} graph algorithm execution~\cite{khayyat2013mizan}, which adds latency to the overall execution time.
+Hence, we focus on the problem of finding the subgraph and Reduce allocation tuple $A\in \mathcal{A}(r)$ that minimizes the \textit{average} normalized communication load across all graph realizations $G$ of $\mathcal{G}$. \end{remark}